Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 In this context, the state variables relate to trials, in this instance, a trial is represented as a point in a 2-dimensional plane.
-Once you have enough trials, the aggregate of the points converges into a circle.
+Once you have enough trials, the indicator variable converges into
+$\pi$ by the fact that a sufficient number of points reside in the union of interest.

 ```{raw} latex
 \begin{tabular}{llll}